 Management Estimates and Assumptions.
 The preparation of these consolidated financial statements in conformity with accounting principles generally accepted in the United States of America ("GAAP") requires management to make estimates and assumptions that affect the amounts reported in the consolidated financial statements and accompanying notes.
 Actual results could materially differ from those estimates.
-Significant estimates and assumptions are used for, but not limited to: (1) estimated useful lives and unguaranteed residual values of equipment under operating, direct finance and sales-type leases; (2) classification of leases; (3) valuation of leased equipment; (4) impairment of equipment; (5) impairment of goodwill; (6) revenue recognition; (7) allowance for doubtful accounts; and (8) valuation of net deferred income tax assets or liabilities.
+Significant estimates and assumptions are used for, but not limited to: (1) estimated useful lives and residual values of equipment under operating and salestype leases; (2) classification of leases; (3) impairment of equipment; (4) impairment of goodwill; (5) revenue recognition; (6) allowance for doubtful accounts; and (7) valuation of net deferred income tax assets or liabilities.
 Future events and their effects cannot be predicted with certainty; accordingly, accounting estimates require the exercise of judgment.
 Accounting estimates used in the preparation of these consolidated financial statements change as new events occur, as more experience is acquired, as additional information is obtained, and as the operating environment changes.